 We post our orders using cardboard backed or full cardboard envelopes.
 These are all fully recyclable and are often made from recycled materials themselves.

 Our stock arrives in cardboard boxes as you might imagine.
-We collect these together and when we have a sufficient pile, we have a lovely man called Bruno who comes and collects them and takes them off for recycling.
+These boxes, along with paper waste, are collected by a local trade waste company for recycling.
 Maybe some of the boxes might end up being recycled into a funny card in the future!

 Here is a list of the publishers that are currently supplying cards to us 'unwrapped', without cellophane wrapping:

 Rosie Made a Thing

 Traces of Nuts